Albert Broadbent (vegetarian)

 Albert Broadbent (17 February 1867 – 21 January 1912) was an English activist, writer, editor, publisher, lecturer, and restaurateur.
-Broadbent was a prominent advocate of vegetarianism.
-He served as Secretary of the Vegetarian Society and edited The Vegetarian Messenger and Health Review, playing a significant role in promoting vegetarianism on an international level.
-His work included extensive lecturing, producing publications advocating for a vegetarian diet, and the establishment of vegetarian restaurants aimed at improving women's social standing and providing affordable meals to poor people.
+He was secretary of the Vegetarian Society and edited The Vegetarian Messenger and Health Review.
+He lectured on vegetarianism and dietetics, revised vegetarian literature, and represented the society at international congresses.
+He also founded vegetarian restaurants in Edinburgh, Aberdeen, and Leicester, which were intended to provide employment for women and low-cost vegetarian meals.

-Broadbent died in 1912 after experiencing significant financial losses due to the failure of his restaurants.
-The financial strain contributed to a nervous breakdown, which preceded his death.
+Broadbent later became a Bible Christian deacon and lay preacher.
+He was also a Fellow of the Statistical Society and a Fellow of the Royal Horticultural Society.
+He died in 1912 after a nervous breakdown, following financial losses connected with his restaurant ventures.

 Biography

 Early life

-Albert Broadbent was born in Hollingworth, on 17 February 1867.
-(Note: Who Was Who gives Broadbent's date of birth as 15 February 1867.
-However, England & Wales Christening records give his actual date of his birth as the 17.)
-He became a vegetarian at the age of 26, after hearing a speech by Richard Coad.
+Albert Broadbent was born in Hollingworth on 17 February 1867 to Joseph Broadbent and Mary Ann Broadbent.
+He was baptised in Tintwistle on 12 May 1867.

+He became a vegetarian at the age of 26 after hearing a speech by Richard Coad.